swharden/Python-GUI-examples/2016-07-30 qt matplotlib sine scroll/README.md

-# GUI demo: live data display with PyQT4, matplotlib, and MatplotlibWidget
+# Live data display with MatplotlibWidget

 This is a minimal-case example how to get a PyQt4 GUI (designed with QT Designer) to display a matploblit widget and update it automatically.
 This was tested with the WinPython 3.x distribution, but should be cross platform.